ric2b/Vivaldi-browser/chromium/docs/mac/icons.md

 ## Source PNG files

-Use whatever tools you want to create the PNG files, but please note the
-following:

-1. The PNG files must be in full RGB mode (i.e. not indexed-color).
-This will be enforced by the `png_check.py` tool below.
-1. The dimensions of the images in the PNG files must match exactly the size indicated by their filename.
+Use whatever tools you want to create the PNG files, but please note that the dimensions of the images in the PNG files must match exactly the size indicated by their filename.
 This will be enforced by the `makeicns2` tool below.

 ## Construction